Vector35/debugger/docs/guide/index.md

 The active thread is marked with `(*)`.
 Double-clicking another thread will set that as the active thread.
 As a result, the register widget will show the registers from the new active thread.

+The stack trace is symbolized using both information from the analysis and the debug adapter backend.
+In the above screenshot, we can see that function names like `MD5Update` and `MD5Init` are from the analysis (named by the user), and the `start` function in the `dyld` module comes from the LLDB backend, which can read symbols from other modules other than the current one.

 ![](../../img/debugger/threadwidgetcontextmenu.png)

 The context menu offers to suspend and resume each thread individually.
 A convenience method is offered to make a thread "solo", which suspends all other threads and resumes the thread.
 Note, resuming the thread does NOT cause the thread to start executing immediately.
 It only makes the thread execute the next time the target is resumed, e.g., by pressing the `Go` or `Step Over` button.
 There are some known issues when suspending/resuming individual threads with LLDB adapter.